|

 dog registered with an International, National, or Local Therapy

-Dog Organization may become a member by providing a letter of
+Dog Organization may become a member by attending our Introduction

 OR